fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 To set noAck,  use
 `basicConsume(Constants.queue, true)`.
-The parameter is useful when you have a stream data or when it doesn\'t matter to send the acks manually.
+The parameter is useful when you have a stream data or when it doesn't matter to send the acks manually.